Global Research Award Subcommittee

 The Global Research Award Subcommittee is comprised of members representative of the various geographic regions of the world served by the award (e.g., Latin America, Europe, Africa, Asia).
 The membership of the subcommittee includes:

-- 2 Co-Chairs (current members of Awards Committee nominated by Chair of Awards Committee)
+- 2 Co-Chairs (suggested by Chair of Awards Committee)

 - 1 Liaison from International Members Committee – term congruent with service on parent committee